- Highest Rating

-If you previously used a different solution, which one did you use and why did you switch?I did not use another solution prior to this one.
+Which solution did I use previously and why did I switch?I did not use another solution prior to this one.

 Which other solutions did I evaluate?We evaluated the Checkmark Software Exposure Platform and Veracode, but they were expensive for a first go.

 What is most valuable?The quantification and reporting features are really good.

 How has it helped my organization?This solution figures out and tells you when there are code quality issues.

 What needs improvement?The security portion of this solution needs to be improved.
 They do have a few rules, but I don't think that they are of much use because you cannot position it as a security scanner.
 I think that… more»